SeanTOSCD/simple-course-creator/README.md

 ### Simple Course Creator Settings
 ---

-Simple Course Creator comes with a few very simple options.
+Simple Course Creator comes with very simple options.

-Choose to display your course containers above post content, below post content, both above and below post content, or do not display it at all while still preserving the course configuration.
+1. Choose to display your course containers above post content, below post content, both above and below post content , or do not display it at all while still preserving the course configuration.

-You may also choose your course list style type.
+2. Choose your course list style type.
 They can be displayed as a numbered list, a bulleted list, or a list with no list indicator at all... simply stacked like paragraphs.

+ 3. Choose to sort your posts by date, author, title, last modified, random, or comment count.

+ 4. Choose to display your sorted posts in ascending order or descending order.

+ 5. Choose a display style of the current post in your post listing.
+Select between bold, strike, italic, or no style at all.

+  6. Disable plugin javascript, which causes the post listing to be fully expended on page load.
+The show/hide function is removed.

 ![Simple Course Creator Settings](http://buildwpyourself.com/wp-content/uploads/2014/03/scc-settings.png)